Full Form of UIDAI – Unique Identification Authority of India

 UIDAI works with the following mission:

-- To transparently provide subsidies, benefits and other services to the Indian residents through unique identification number.
+- To transparently provide subsidies, benefits, and other services to the Indian residents through unique identification numbers.

 - To develop a facility for Aadhaar holders to update and authenticate their identity.

 - To ensure access to the technology infrastructure at all times.

 - To build an association that shall work towards the vision and mission of UIDAI.

 - To ensure the confidentiality of records of the Aadhaar holders.